AndrewLim8140/Portfolio/README.md

 An aspiring software developer striving to be a game developer , hailing from Singapore , with an key interest in various genres of games since young.

-- Well-experiened in Unity Engine and Blender
+- Adequate knowledge in Unity Engine and Blender

 ## Past Projects :